zyedidia/highlight/README.md

 # Usage

-Here is how to use this package to highlight a string:
+Here is how to use this package to highlight a string.
+We will also be using `github.com/fatih/color` to actually colorize the output to the console.

 ```go
 package main